-status.
+where the disturbances $\varepsilon{ijt}$ follow an i.i.d. normal distribution for each nutrient j; $\alpha{ij}$ denotes timeinvariant and household-specific unobservables determining i's intake of the jth nutrient.
+The nutrient $(\ln K{iit})$ we estimate is either fat, carbohydrate, protein, or the total calorie intake which is derived as the sum of the above three substrates using FAO's (2003) conversion rate.
+We consider several inputs in household nutrient intake as the independent variables.
+First, $\mathbf{X}{ii}$ includes the household per capita equivalent net income, demographic transition, education, gender, ethnicity, household wealth indicators that might be relevant to health and nutrition, such as water quality, the toilet type and the main cooking fuels, labour supply, the occupation of household head which would proxy calorie demand caused by certain occupational physical activities, and health status.
 In particular, we specify five age groups in a 10-year interval and the proportion of adults within a household in each age cohort to account for demographic transition and household composition, respectively.
 They are posited to capture calorie and nutrition demand.
 This is particularly important for East Asia where the bulge is moving from the young toward the older end of the working-age years (Bloom, 2011).
 Together with the economic miracle and wide-ranging economic and social reforms, the demographic transition would have profound influences on nutrition demand.
-Second, the level and volatility of price indices of various foods are included in \mathbf{X}{vt} to represent the costs and uncertainties of livelihood as well as cross-price food commodities' substitutions.
+Second, the level and volatility of price indices of various foods are included in $\mathbf{X}{n}$ to represent the costs and uncertainties of livelihood as well as cross-price food commodities' substitutions.
 The food categories cover cereals, oil and fat, meat, eggs and vegetables.
-Third, we explicitly control for households' knowledge of Chinese balanced diet and eating and living patterns in \mathbf{X}{ct} .
+Third, we explicitly control for households' knowledge of Chinese balanced diet and eating and living patterns in $\mathbf{X}{ct}$ .
 The latter is proxied by household preferences for (i) fast food and soft but sweetened drinks, and (ii) physical exercises.
-Fourth, \mathbf{X}{mt} incorporates community-level correlates listed in Table 1.
+Fourth, $\mathbf{X}{mt}$ incorporates community-level correlates listed in Appendix 1.
 These include population density, transport, health and social services, development of traditional and modern markets, and an overall economic development index.
-The provincial and wave dummies are denoted by D_s and W{ε} , respectively, and also enter into our regressions.
+The provincial and wave dummies are denoted by $D_s$ and $W_t$ , respectively, and also enter into our regressions.

 We estimate Eq.
-(1) using unbalanced panel data with household fixed effects for urban and rural areas respectively.
-13 In this model, there is likely to be endogeneity due to a two-way causality between income and nutrition.
+(1) using unbalanced panel data with household fixed effects for urban and rural areas, respectively.
+In this model, there is likely to be endogeneity due to a two-way causality between income and nutrition.
 We refer to the standard instrumental variable estimation (IV) and introduce two instruments: the proportion of farmland that suffered various natural disasters within the province, and the provincial annual growth rate of average wage (per worker).
 Natural events are believed to be strictly exogenous and have been widely used as instruments for rural households' wellbeing.
 In this paper, the proportion of farmland suffering from natural disasters is a proxy for the proneness to natural disasters and thus, would affect nutritional intakes.
-The choice of the second instrument is inspired by the strong link between wage rates and nutrition as indicated by the well-known nutrition-based efficiency wage hypothesis: higher wages allow households to invest more income in health and nutrition (Leibenstein, 1957; Bliss and Stern, 1978; Dasgupta and Ray, 1986, 1987; Strauss and Thomas, 1998).
+The choice of the second instrument is inspired by the strong link between wage rates and nutrition as indicated by the well-known nutrition-based efficiency wage hypothesis: higher wages allow households to invest more income in health and nutrition (Leibenstein, 1957; Bliss and Stern, 1978a, b; Dasgupta and Ray, 1986, 1987; Dasgupta, 1997; Strauss and Thomas, 1998; Jha et al., 2009).
 Moreover, the provincial growth rate of wage is presumably correlated with personal wages and income, especially for urban households, but uncorrelated with personal decisions on nutrition consumption.